Kohai Grace: Works

 Her weaving is based upon customary practice and the use of natural materials and has been described as having a "strong contemporary edge".
 Her work has been included in international exhibitions such as E tū Ake which toured to Musée du quai Branly, Paris and Museo de las Culturas, Mexico City.
 Her work is also held in the collection of the Museum of New Zealand Te Papa Tongarewa.

 In 1990, she was commissioned by the National Library of New Zealand to produce tukutuku (woven panels) for the Nga Kupu Korero exhibition which toured the country and focused on issues surrounding the Treaty of Waitangi, 150 years after its signing.

 Two festivals Grace has participated in are the Island to Island Festival, Tasmania in 2001, and the Festival of Pacific Arts, Palau in 2004.

-In 2004, she presented the Tui Cloak, a garment made with harakeke and inspired by the white throat feathers of the Tui bird.
+In 2004, she presented the Tui Cloak, a garment made with harakeke and inspired by the white throat feathers of the tūī bird.

 In 2007, her garment Wahine o te Pō won awards at Style Pasifika in Auckland in 2007, and was in the New Zealand Fashion Museum exhibition Black in Fashion: Wearing the colour black in New Zealand.